User Guide

 Function side effects will be called with the captured request argument, and should either...

-• return None to treat the route as a non-match, continuing testing further routes.
+Noneto treat the route as a non-match, continuing testing further routes. - return the input

 import httpx